plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 - General: specify the REST API endpoint, a description, and an icon for the connector
 - Security: configure the authentication technique used to authenticate your users against the connector
 - Definition: allows you to define actions and triggers for your connector
-- Test: allows you to test the endpoints without the need of launching Microsoft Flow and dedicated workflows
+- Test: allows you to test the endpoints without the need of launching Power Automation and dedicated workflows

 ![](../../assets/images/2019-10-24-06-36-36.png)